-8.8.2 Create a Vision Sequence for Feeder Calibration
+2.8.8.2 Creating a Vision Sequence for Feeder Calibration

-(1) To create a new Vision sequence, set the properties as follows.
+1. Create a new Vision sequence.
+Configure the properties as follows.

-Properties How to make settings Name Set an adequate name.
-(Example: VS_Part1_Cal) Calibration Set this for Vision.
+Property Configuration method Name Set an adequate name.
+(Example: VS_Part1_Cal) Calibration Configure vision calibration.
 ExposureTime Set this to identify the part clearly.

-(2) Add a Blob object.
-Set the properties as follows.
+2. Add a Blob object.
+Configure the properties as follows.

-Properties How to make settings SearchWindow Set the detection area to the entire platform.
+Property Configuration method SearchWindow Set the detection area to the entire platform.
 MaxArea Leave as the default value.
 MinArea Set to around 0.9 times that of the parts area.
 Use the following procedure to confirm the size of the parts area.
-1. Turn on the feeder backlight 2.
-Place several parts on the platform so that they do not overlap 3.
-Run the vision sequence 4.
-The parts area is the average area for Blob results NumberToFind Set to "All."
-ThresholdHigh Make the setting so that the part will be certainly detected and the dark areas around the platform will not be mistakenly detected.
+1. Turn on the feeder backlight.
+2. Place several parts on the platform so that they do not overlap.
+3. Run the vision sequence.
+4. The parts area is the average area for Blob results.
+NumberToFind Set to "All."
+ThresholdHigh Set to ensure that parts are detected.
+Make the setting so that the part will be certainly detected and the dark areas outside the platform will not be mistakenly detected.

-If the part is not detected correctly, readjust the properties and the properties of the Vision sequences.
+If the part is not detected correctly, readjust the other properties and the properties of the Vision sequences.